 2) From a philanthropic perspective i.e. with reference to giving back or promoting the welfare of mankind and the environment.

 How we choose to talk to our audience, the messages we craft, the type of content we distribute, all need to align with the moral compass of the brand.
-For instance, a brand that considers itself respectful of peoples choices and ways of life may alter its creative assets for a country that is deep-rooted in religious beliefs or holds a conservative view to avoid anything that qualifies as objectionable.
+For instance, a brand that considers itself respectful of peoples choices and ways of life may alter its creative assets for a country that has deep-rooted conservative views.

 It is imperative that there be a long-term commitment to philanthropic gestures.
 There also needs to be some common thread between the brand and the cause it supports.
 Otherwise, the connection won’t register with customers and the brand fails to capitalize.